oushujun/EDTA/README.md

       --curatedlib [file]	Provided a curated library to keep consistant naming and classification for known TEs.
 				All TEs in this file will be trusted 100%, so please ONLY provide MANUALLY CURATED ones here.
 				 This option is not mandatory.
 It's totally OK if no file is provided (default).
+      --rmlib	[File]	Provide the RepeatModeler library containing classified TEs to enhance the sensitivity especially for LINEs.
+If no file is provided (default), EDTA will generate such file for you.
       --sensitive [0|1]	Use RepeatModeler to identify remaining TEs (1) or not (0, default).
-				 This step is very slow and MAY help to recover some TEs.
+This step may help to recover some TEs.
       --anno [0|1]	Perform (1) or not perform (0, default) whole-genome TE annotation after TE library construction.
       --rmout [File]	Provide your own homology-based TE annotation instead of using the EDTA library for masking.
 			File is in RepeatMasker .out format.
 This file will be merged with the structural-based TE annotation. (--anno 1 required).
 			Default: use the EDTA library for annotation.
+      --maxdiv [0-100]	Maximum divergence (0-100%, default: 40) of repeat fragments comparing to library sequences.
       --evaluate [0|1]	Evaluate (1) classification consistency of the TE annotation. (--anno 1 required).
 Default: 0.
 			 This step is slow and does not affect the annotation result.
       --exclude	[File]	Exclude regions (bed format) from TE masking in the MAKER.masked output.
 Default: undef. (--anno 1 required).
+      --force	[0|1]	When no confident TE candidates are found: 0, interrupt and exit (default); 1, use rice TEs to continue.
       --u [float]	Neutral mutation rate to calculate the age of intact LTR elements.
 			 Intact LTR age is found in this file: *EDTA_raw/LTR/*.pass.list.
 Default: 1.3e-8 (per bp per year, from rice).
       --threads|-t	[int]	Number of theads to run this script (default: 4)